The Best Sleep Trackers in 2026

 Sleep trackers are one of the most polarizing categories in consumer health tech.
 When used well, they provide a feedback loop that helps you see the impact of behavioral changes (caffeine timing, bedroom temperature, consistent wake time) across weeks of data.
 When used poorly, they produce anxiety, obsessive score-checking, and a phenomenon researchers now call orthosomnia — sleep-tracking-induced insomnia.

-This guide covers the two devices that consistently lead aggregated buyer reviews and independent comparisons, what the actual research says about their accuracy, what the data is genuinely useful for, and what its limits are.
+This guide covers the four devices that consistently lead aggregated buyer reviews and independent comparisons, what the actual research says about their accuracy, what the data is genuinely useful for, and what its limits are.

 What matters in a sleep tracker